 The vestibulo-ocular reflex (VOR) generates eye movements, which enable clear vision while the head is in motion and the vestibulospinal reflex (VSR) generates compensatory body movements to maintain head and postural stability.

-Assessment is conducted by specialist therapists with the skills to determine which part of your vestibular system is not functioning accordingly.
+Vanessa Simpson is a Vestibular Physiotherapist with the advance skills and knowledge to perform a detailed assessment to determine which part of your vestibular system is not functioning accordingly.
 There are only a handful of therapists with this skill in Sydney.